Trump, Dems clash on boosting mail-in voting during pandemic - KVIA

 The debate is playing out now in Wisconsin.
 It stands apart from other states that have delayed primaries because of the virus, though Democratic Gov. Tony Evers has issued a statewide stay-at-home order.

 Evers initially joined Republican leaders in seeking to hold the primary as planned on Tuesday, but he now favors an all-mail election with absentee voting well into May.
-Republicans maintain that Tuesday’s in-person voting should go on as planned.

-Republicans have said they will ask the U.S. Supreme Court to block extended absentee voting in Tuesday’s primary.
+Republicans maintain that in-person voting should go on as planned and have asked the U.S. Supreme Court to block extended absentee voting.

 The election features the Democratic presidential primary between Joe Biden and Bernie Sanders, but a bigger concern for Republicans is a state Supreme Court race that pits a conservative incumbent against a liberal challenger.